If you have certain eye conditions, your doctor may prescribe Lucentis.

 For wet age-related macular degeneration (AMD), you may receive an injection once every month for 3 months.
 Then your doctor may lower your injection frequency.
 But some doctors may give four monthly doses, followed by one dose every 3 months.

-To learn more about wet AMD and other conditions Lucentis treats, see the “What is Lucentis used for?” section above.
+To learn more about wet AMD and other conditions Lucentis treats, go to the “What is Lucentis used for?” section above.

 Taking Lucentis with other drugs

 Before you receive Lucentis injections, your doctor will give you a medication to help numb your eye and lessen pain with the injection.
 This medication may be given topically as an eye drop or a gel.
 Or, it may be given as an injection into your eye.